Preparation time: 90 min.

 Heat 2 tablespoons olive oil in a saucepan over high heat.
 Add diced Pancetta or bacon and saute it until pieces start to brown and render fat.
 Reduce heat to medium-high, add the rabbit pieces and brown them all over.
 Place them on a plate as soon as they are done.

 Discard most of the fat leaving only about 2 tbsp of it.
 Scrape loose all the nice brown bits of the bottom of the saucepan with a wooden spoon.
 Add the chopped onion, garlic, carrot, celery, sage leaves and rosemary twigs to the saucepan and saute them for about 5 minutes or until vegetables start to soften.
 Add wine, chicken stock and bring it to a rapid boil.
 Add bay leaf and the cinnamon stick.

-Return rabbit pieces to saucepan and cover it.
+Return rabbit pieces to a saucepan and cover it.
 Reduce heat to low and continue cooking for 30 minutes longer turning pieces once or twice and checking that sauce has not dried out.
 If necessary add a bit of water or chicken broth.
 At the end of 30 minutes check for rabbit doneness.
 Meat should offer no resistance when pierced, be juicy, not dry.
 Remove rabbit from the saucepan and keep it warm on a plate.

-Pass sauce through a sieve, pressing vegetables with a fork to obtain as much juice as possible.
+Pass the sauce through a sieve, pressing vegetables with a fork to obtain as much juice as possible.
 Return sauce to the saucepan.
-If sauce seems too thick thin it up with a bit of water or chicken stock.
+If the sauce seems too thick thin it up with a bit of water or chicken stock.
 Add black olives and lemon juice.
 Taste for salt and pepper.